+From the \emph{lakes}, the shelters are only reachable trough the undesirable region.
+Thus, they are the intersection between the upstream (shelter is reachable) and the manageable region with the shelters and the glades removed,

-There, the shelters are reachable trough the undesirable region only.
-However, one can decide to stay within the desirable region forever but will always need the management options.
-This leads to a qualitative choice, the \emph{lake dilemma}: Inside of a lake one has to choose between eventual safety and uninterrupted desirability.
-Deciding for the first requires crossing the undesired region with all its consequences.
+Being located in a lake imposes a qualitative choice, the \emph{lake dilemma}: Inside a lake one can choose between eventual safety and uninterrupted desirability.
+Deciding for the first requires crossing the undesired region to finally reach the shelter.
 But deciding for the second implies that there will always be a need for management options.